Invention of the Microscope

 The English scientist, Robert Hooke, made improvements to the microscope by increasing its magnification capabilities.

-In 1965, Hooke published a book entitled "Micrographia" where he was the first to coin the word "cell" to describe the appearance of microscopic organisms.
+In 1665, Hooke published a book entitled "Micrographia" where he first coined the word "cell" to describe the appearance of plants viewed with a microscope.